 Nest Cam Outdoor for Home Security

-One of the biggest advantages of using the Nest Cam Outdoor for home security is that it uses the Nest app.
+One of the biggest advantages to using the Nest Cam Outdoor for home security is that it uses the Nest app.
 This is the same app used by the Nest Cam Indoor, Nest Cam IQs, the Nest Thermostat, Nest Secure, Nest Hello, and Nest Protect.
 From one interface, you can control multiple cameras and devices aimed at improving your home's security.

 But what if you only want one camera?
 Will it still protect your home?
 Outdoor has several features that will enhance your home's security.
 Some of the features are free, some of them are not.
 First of all, the camera has two-way audio.
 Not a rare feature, but nice to have.
 Using two-way audio, you can hear what's going on outside and speak to whomever your camera has caught.

 Second, the camera includes both a motion and sound detector, which will send an alert to your phone or your email when activity is detected.
 You can use these two sensors in their most basic form for free, but advanced motion and sound detection will come at a cost.
 More on that later.

 Third, you can live stream 24/7.